aherciya/azure-docs/articles/active-directory/develop/customize-webviews.md

 app.acquireToken(with: interactiveParameters, completionBlock: completionBlock)
 ```
+** Note that MSALWebviewParameters.presentationStyle doesn't apply to all web component types such as ASWebAuthenticationSession due to Apple's specifications.

 If you use a custom webview, notifications are used to indicate the status of the web content being displayed, such as: